Total Pageviews

 On second thought, those words of Sinatra's are song lyrics, aren't they?

 No one can get used to feeling that way but one can become resigned to it and that's been my condition ever since my mother died three years ago.
-It wasn't so much her death that threw me into this mental state as it was the fact that I'd been her full-time caretaker for a number of years prior to her passing and when she left, I discovered that I had no purpose and had lost touch with what I wanted from life.
+It wasn't so much her death that threw me into this mental state as it was the fact that I'd been her full-time caretaker for several years before her passing and when she left, I discovered that I had no purpose and had lost touch with what I wanted from life.

 Well, that's sort of interesting...I've never noticed how much my life parallels Napoleon's.
 Except for the Emperor part.